slurm-lab-usc/GPT-Fabric-Smoothing/README.md

 This simulation environment is based on SoftGym.
-You can follow the instructions in [SoftGym](https://github.com/Xingyu-Lin/softgym) to setup the simulator.

 1. Clone this repository.

 2. [A nice blog](https://danieltakeshi.github.io/2021/02/20/softgym/) written by Daniel Seita may help you get started on SoftGym.
+You can also refer to the `installation_log.md` for a complete walk-through installation guide.

 3. If you are using Ubuntu, you can try to create the conda environment by `conda env create -f environment_full.yml`.
 (Works for Ubuntu 22.04, perhaps also viable to other version of Ubuntu)